From Chat to Code

 Use prompts that specify the return format.
 Example:

-I need help planning a change before I implement it.
+I need help choosing the right execution surface for a task before I start.

 Context: